One charged following road rage incident - Sidney Daily News

-Brandon Bowman, 25, of Wingate, N.C., faces two charges of unlawful restraint, and a single charge of reckless operation following an incident in Piqua that remains under investigation.
+Brandon Bowman, 25, of Wingate, North Carolina, faces two charges of unlawful restraint, and a single charge of reckless operation following an incident in Piqua that remains under investigation.

-The incident began with multiple calls to Miami County 911 beginning at 12:50 p.m. when a caller reported that he remained inside the back of a commercial box truck as the driver fled from the scene of a disturbance.
+The incident began with multiple calls to Miami County 911 beginning at 12:50 p.m. on Dec.
+3, when a caller reported that he remained inside the back of a commercial box truck as the driver fled from the scene of a disturbance.

 Piqua Police Department Deputy Chief Marty Grove said prior to the initial disturbance, troopers from the Ohio State Highway Patrol had stopped the box truck for having an unsecured load.

-Police reports state that their was a disturbance due to alleged racial slurs made by a a subject, not an employee of Wrecker’s, while three persons at Wrecker’s were in the back of the truck and attempting to secure the load.
+Police reports state there was a disturbance due to alleged racial slurs made by a subject, not an employee of Wrecker’s, while three persons at Wrecker’s were in the back of the truck and attempting to secure the load.

 The box truck was stopped by deputies from the Shelby County Sheriff’s Office on Fair Road, south of Sidney.